Extended scattering channels for random matrix simulations of polarized light transport: Numerical examples

 \subsection{Fields in real and Fourier space}

 We first demonstrate the scattering of a vectorial beam by a random medium.
 In particular, we consider a Hermite--Gaussian beam of order $\mathrm{HG}_{11}$ incident upon a thin scattering layer composed of small, Rayleigh scatterers with size parameter $0.1$ and relative refractive index $1.2$.
 We choose a polar partition, similar to that shown in Fig.~\ref{fig:partitions}(c), to represent the fields.
 For our partition, we choose a radial spacing of $\Delta r = 0.05\,k$ and an angular spacing of $\Delta \theta = 2\pi/40$, resulting in a total of $800$ extended channels.
+Only auto-correlations of scattering matrix sub-blocks were included at this stage, which means that memory effect correlations were `turned off'.
 Assuming the incident beam is polarized along the $y$ direction, the Fourier-space representation of the beam in the plane of the waist can be written as~\cite{https://doi.org/10.48550/arxiv.physics/0410021}

 where $w_0$ is the beam waist radius, $\widehat{\mathbf{e}}_y$ is a unit vector pointing in the $y$-direction, and $\widehat{\mathbf{e}}_k$ is a unit vector parallel to $\mathbf{k}$.

 We configure the beam such that its waist, $w_0 = 3\lambda$ with $\lambda = 500$\,nm, lies at the front face of a thin scattering medium, i.e., at $z=-L/2$, where the medium thickness $L$ is much smaller than the mean free path, and calculate its angular spectrum using Eq.~(\ref{eq:gaussian-beam}).
 Fig.~\ref{fig:fields_rayleigh}(a) shows the magnitude of the $y$-component of the Fourier-space representation of the incident electric field at the entrance face.
 In particular, we present averaged field values calculated over each region according to Eq.~(\ref{eq:discretea}).
 Our choice of beam parameters corresponds to a relatively tight focus at the front face of the medium, and thus a relatively broad distribution in Fourier space.
 Fig.~\ref{fig:fields_rayleigh}(b) shows the magnitude of the $y$-component of the electric field in the plane of the medium's front face, calculated using Eq.~(\ref{eq:discrete}) without the transmission operator.
 The expected four-lobe field profile is observed.